Telehealth: A Timely

 As Wisp expands in response to the United States’ healthcare needs, our ability to keep you healthy will only grow.
 We were able to quickly mobilize and partner with labs at the beginning of the COVID-19 pandemic in March to roll out antibody testing, and we have birth control on the horizon.

-With Wisp, you also have access to online consultation, a service we offer for patients unable to get to the doctor for basic care needs.
-Maybe you need a bridge refill for existing blood pressure medications, but don’t have the time to go to your doctor.
+With Wisp, you also have access to online consultation, a service we offer for patients unable to get to an in-person medical provider for basic care needs.
+Maybe you need a bridge refill for existing blood pressure medications, but don’t have the time to go to your licensed medical provider.
 Wisp can help!
 We can also order your lab test to go get screened for sexually transmitted infections (STIs), which is especially helpful in certain states that underfund Planned Parenthood and free clinics.

 Learn more about Wisp here.
 Interested in joining our team?
 Let us know!